sszabo11/tqasa/README.md

 # Thoughts, questions and some answers

 A blog to ponder things.
+In the beginning, it will just be me writing, however I hope that it will become a place for anyone to write about their thoughts, questions or answers.

 ## Under construction

-I am currently building it
+I am currently building it.

 ## Also a demo for AirNotice
 I have also built AirNotice, the platform that connects brands seeking to advertise with sites wanting to earn.
-Were an indpendent ad network that is striving to make ads easy for everyone.
-Also in development.
+AirNotice is an indpendent ad network that is striving to make ads easy for everyone.
+Its Also in development.
 Launching this month!
 Visit [airnotice.co](https://airnotice.co) for info on that.

 For sites (publishers) you can easily intergrate ads via a component.